mia-platform/documentation/docs/runtime_suite/function-service/configuration.md

 * fs

 :::warning
 Warning!
-You have to create the function file from the DevOps Console, not from the project repository.
+You have to create the function file from the Console, not from the project repository.
 :::

 :::warning
-Every time you change the function code (either from the DevOps Console or the repository) you should '_commit and regenerate_'
+Every time you change the function code (either from the Console or the repository) you should '_commit and regenerate_'
 :::

 *_hello.js_ example:*